 Tiled surfaces look amazing – when they are clean.
 Showers and kitchens with tiled surfaces can get dirty quickly, and it can be hard to keep contaminant-free grout.
 When it comes to tile flooring cleaning, many people make DIY mistakes that end up doing more harm than good.

 Home remedies for tile and grout cleaning are often troublesome.
-The safest option is calling Enviro Clean & Capture for a professional clean that uses the right cleaning products for your tiles, keeping them fresh for as long as possible.
+The safest option is calling Enviro Clean & Capture for a professional tile and concrete floor cleaning company that uses the right cleaning products for your tiles, keeping them fresh for as long as possible.
 For the spot cleans in-between your major professional cleans however, we have some tips to ensure you steer clear of harmful DIY household cleaning mixtures and maintain the quality upkeep of your tiles.

 Tip #1: Be wary of internet recommendations on tile cleaning

 We know the internet is an excellent place for information and DIY explainer videos, and it’s probably your first port-of-call for cleaning tips, but it isn’t always accurate.
 While you may think that a Facebook post with the recipe for an all-natural, homemade laundry detergent or deep cleaning solution is a great life hack, you need to be wary of the cleaning materials on all surfaces.